-(12) Non-medical transportation: Non-medical transportation services assists the eligible recipient in accessing other waiver supports and non-waiver activities identified in their ISP.
-Non-medical transportation enables the eligible recipient to gain physical access to non-medical community services and resources promoting the eligible recipient opportunity and responsibility in carrying out their ISP activities.
+(12) Non-medical transportation: Non-medical transportation services assists the eligible recipient in accessing other waiver supports and non-waiver activities identified in his or her ISP.
+Non-medical transportation enables the eligible recipient to gain physical access to non-medical community services and resources promoting the eligible recipient opportunity and responsibility in carrying out his or her ISP activities.
 This service is to be considered only when transportation is not available through the medicaid state plan or when other arrangements cannot be made.
 Non-medical transportation includes mileage reimbursement and funding to purchase a pass for public transportation for the eligible recipient.
 Non-medical transportation provider services must comply with 8.314.5.10 NMAC.